kaatbailey/NWLY/STATE.md

 present-flag byte.
 (Offsets are in the Token sub-object, distinct from the connection-object offsets above.)

- Auto-analysis + Windows PE RTTI analyzer have run on the b22469132 project.
+ The Auto-analysis + Windows PE RTTI analyzer have run on the b22469132 project.
 Dispatch-adjacent landmarks passed: the GameConnection state machine (`FUN_14644a070`) and its state-name table (`PTR_s_Disconnected_1484f9ff0`), the REP driver vtable at obj+0x1000, and the AWS